-- Call center functions will now be operated directly by LYNX for better ACCESS LYNX program management.
-Call center staff are cross trained on all LYNX services and anyone who answers an incoming call will be able to assist the customer directly, without transferring the call. - For customers who are able to use other modes of transportation, we will be looking at trip origins and destinations to determine the most efficient mode of travel. - Customers are offered free travel training to learn how to use the fixed route system. - More trips are being provided by taxi. - Reduced fare identification cards are available for ACCESS LYNX customers to use on LYNX' fixed route bus and NeighborLink programs. - LYNX has developed a fare payment smart phone application which allows customers to pay their fare on a smart phone. - LYNX developed a smart phone app exclusively for ACCESS LYNX customers.
+- Call center functions are operated directly by LYNX for better ACCESS LYNX program management.
+Call center staff are cross trained on all LYNX services and anyone who answers an incoming call will be able to assist the customer directly, without transferring the call. - For customers who are able to use other modes of transportation, we will be looking at trip origins and destinations to determine the most efficient mode of travel. - Customers are offered free travel training to learn how to use the fixed route system. - Reduced fare identification cards are available for ACCESS LYNX customers to use on LYNX's fixed route bus and NeighborLink programs. - LYNX has developed a fare payment smart phone application which allows customers to pay their fare on a smart phone.